Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Related Works

 \textbf{Prompt Retrieval} optimizes task performance by selecting high-quality few-shot examples using either heuristics or a supervised retriever model.
 Heuristic methods, such as the widely used TopK retrieval~\cite{topk, gao2021making}, BM25~\cite{robertson2009probabilistic}, VoteK~\cite{hongjin2022selective}, and entropy~\cite{lu2022fantastically}, select examples based on semantic similarity.
 Recently, supervised-based methods like EPR~\cite{rubin2021learning}, LLM-R~\cite{wang2023learning}, and IDS~\cite{qin2023context} have been proposed, which train a retrieval model to learn better example selection.

-However, these methods are sub-optimal for math reasoning.
-For example, the retrieved examples are model-agnostics, while LLMs with different capabilities favor CoT examples of varying complexities.
-Moreover, these methods don't account for token redundancy, which restricts the number of retrieved examples.
+However, these methods are sub-optimal for math reasoning, as they retrieve model-agnostic examples.
+In contrast, LLMs with different capabilities favor CoT examples of varying complexities.
+Moreover, they don't account for token redundancy, which restricts the number of retrieved examples.